-My research examines how the work of lawyers, judges, and other legal experts shapes our understandings of social issues.
-I am particularly interested in exploring how juridical knowledge-making intersects with the politics of migration, citizenship, and labor.
+My research examines how the work of lawyers, judges, and other legal experts shapes our understandings of social policy issues.
+I am particularly interested in exploring how juridical knowledge-making intersects with policy making in the areas of migration, citizenship, and labor.
 And I study these processes both in the U.S. and in other national and international contexts.

 In the tradition of interpretive Law and Society scholarship, I draw on a combination of textual analysis and naturalistic field-research methods.